7Block Labs

 4) Enrich counterparties with Etherscan Nametags (labels)

-When a wallet spikes interactions with a handful of destinations, add lightweight entity context:
+When a wallet starts interacting a lot with certain destinations, it’s helpful to add some lightweight entity context:

 curl "https://api.etherscan.io/v2/api?module=account&action=nametags&address=0x...&chainid=1&apikey=$KEY"